Michael Bourke RSW (832436)

 Arviat, Nunavut

-Licensing: Ontario, Nunavut, and Yukon
+Licensing: Ontario, Nunavut, Yukon & Northwest Territories

 Languages: English, Inuk